mattcat1221/Ecological-Footprint-Analysis/README.md

 Socio-Economic Factors: Considering the social, economic, and cultural dimensions of ecological issues to ensure that solutions are equitable and feasible.
 Policy and Governance: Analyzing existing environmental policies and governance structures to recommend improvements for better ecological outcomes.

+* See requirements.txt for a full list of installations

 Data Manipulation: The Pandas library was used to read and process the CSV file containing the SDGi data.

 Web Scraping: Mechanical soup was used to scrape information from https://www.ncei.noaa.gov/